 Are you searching for a PDF document remediation service?
-When you compare document remediation services, it’s important to evaluate not only the cost but also the quality of service.
+When you compare document remediation services, evaluating the cost and quality of service is essential.
 You will frequently get a price per page ranging from $5/page to $15/page.
 Why the large range in price?
-How do you evaluate the price vs. value?
+How do you evaluate the cost vs. value?

-To evaluate the price vs value, you need to establish your goal in remediating the documents.
+To evaluate the price vs value, you must establish your goal in remediating the documents.
 Is the goal of document remediation to meet legal standards for accessibility compliance?
 Is the goal a highly usable and accessible document?
-What is your priority: Quality and full compliance, speed, or budget?
+What is your priority: Quality, full compliance, speed, or budget?
+Identifying and fixing accessibility issues in PDF documents is crucial to ensure they are usable by individuals with disabilities.

 Here are four questions you should ask a PDF document remediation service to ensure they deliver the quality and value you need.

 WCAG 2.0 is the standard for Section 508 compliance.
-If you want accessible documents, you need the documents to conform to PDF/UA 1.0.
+If you want accessible documents, they must conform to PDF/UA 1.0.

 Is the vendor going to use automated or manual remediation?

-PDF remediation services frequently use automated testing and remediation software.
-Automated testing and remediation is attractive from a cost and speed perspective.
-The lower-cost remediation services will often stop after putting a document through an automated process.
+Many PDF remediation services rely heavily on automated software.
+Automated testing and remediation are attractive from a cost and speed perspective.
+Lower-cost remediation services will often stop after a document is processed through an automated process.

 Unfortunately, automated document remediation often does not result in a document compliant with accessibility standards, and does not provide an equal or usable experience for people with disabilities.